kstenerud/concise-encoding/cte-specification.md

     1 2 3 4 ...

-Any valid representation of the array's data type and size may be used to represent the element values.
+Any valid representation of the array's data type and size **CAN** be used to represent the element values.

 #### Float Array Elements